ChristopherDronjak/Capstone-Project-Proteine/README.md

-you are a bad man
+you are a bad woman